100 Items That Will Disappear After An Emergency

 Honey/Sugar/White and Brown: Sweeteners have been getting a bad rap the past few years.
 I understand the need to minimize the number of sugars we eat as part of our daily diet.
 Just remember how important they are, even in smaller amounts, to make those baked goods taste amazing.

-Vinegar: I’ve written a number of times about how versatile vinegar can be as a household item.
-Of course, there are a number of kinds to chose from but have this item on hand as you clean your home and add it to various recipes.
+Vinegar: I’ve written several times about how versatile vinegar can be as a household item.
+Of course, there are many kinds to choose from but have this item on hand as you clean your home and add it to various recipes.

 Yeast: You know that I do a lot of baking.
 Making bread has been one of the joys in my life for as long as I can remember, literally.
 I use a lot of yeast during the year, but I make sure I keep a fresh supply on hand at all times so my recipes come out as planned.
 Old baking ingredients are a problem if you want success in your kitchen.